Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

 A flawless-looking complexion is oh-so-enviable, but we know that it can sometimes seem unachievable.
 One of the skin care concerns that may be frustrating you?
 That’d be none other than dark spots.
-Although you can’t get rid of dark spots (cue sad trombone), there are steps you can take in your skin care routine to help diminish their appearance, such as using a dark spot corrector.
-(As a reminder, dark spot corrector should be used after facial cleanser but before moisturizer.)
-Keep reading to learn what causes dark spots, our best dark spot corrector, and skin care tips and skin care product (plus makeup) recommendations for reducing the look of dark spots on your complexion.
+Although you can’t snap your fingers and get rid of dark spots (cue sad trombone), there are steps you can take in your skin care routine to help diminish their appearance, such as using a dark spot corrector.
+Keep reading to learn what causes dark spots and to read our full review on our best dark spot corrector.
+Plus, stick around for more skin care tips and skin care product recommendations to help reduce the look of dark spots.

 According to the American Academy of Dermatology (AAD), dark spots can appear on all skin types—and the main cause of dark spots is sun damage.
 Yep, when you spend time in the sun sans protection, this can lead to the appearance of visible signs of aging down the road, such as dark spots and fine lines and wrinkles.